Protesters break into grounds of Libya's parliament

 "We are escaping the danger of the rockets, the shrapnel, and the deaths inside.
 There hasn't been electricity for days," said one man who had his family in a pick-up truck.

-A feud between Misrata and Bani Walid was inflamed by the death of rebel Omran Shaban after he was detained for two months in Bani Walid.
+The feud between the towns was inflamed by the death of rebel Omran Shaban after two months in detention in Bani Walid.
 Shaban, from Misrata, was the man who found Gaddafi hiding in a drain pipe in Sirte on October 20, 2011.

 Libya's congress ordered the Defence and Interior Ministries to find those responsible for abducting Shaban and suspected of torturing him.
 It gave Bani Walid a deadline to hand them over.